rosiealie-work/Olist-Delivery-Customer-Satisfaction-Analysis/README.md

 ### Overview of Findings

 **Late delivery materially damages customer satisfaction**, making delivery performance the key operational driver behind negative customer experience in this project.
 Across **94.4K delivered orders**, overall CSAT remains relatively healthy with an **average review score of 4.15** and a **late rate of 8.08%**.
 However, once an order misses the promised delivery date, the average review score drops from **4.29 for not-late orders** to **2.56 for late orders**, creating a **1.73-point CSAT penalty**.
-The time trend reinforces this relationship, as **2018 Q1–Q2 show the weakest CSAT period alongside the highest late-rate levels**.
+The time trend reinforces this relationship, as **2018 Q1–Q2** show the weakest CSAT period alongside the highest late-rate levels.

 Below is the overview page from Power BI.
 The next two dashboard pages further break down the main delivery-performance factors behind late orders and identify which states experience the most severe delivery-related customer pain.